iLovePDF vs SnapPDF: honest comparison in 2026

 Try it

-- /tools/merge-pdf — merge on the same page, no app install
+- /tools/bulk-merge-pdf — merge on the same page, no app install

 - /docs/quickstart — API in 5 minutes